umccr/htsget-rs/htsget-axum/README.md

 #### Using TLS

-There two server instances that are launched when running this crate.
-The ticket server, which returns a list of ticket URLs that a client must fetch.
-And the data block server, which responds to the URLs in the tickets.
-By default, the data block server runs without TLS.
-To run the data block server with TLS, pem formatted X.509 certificates are required.
+By default, htsget-rs runs without TLS.
+To use TLS, pem formatted X.509 certificates are required.

 For development and testing purposes, self-signed certificates can be used.
 For example, to generate self-signed certificates run:

 ```sh
 openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem -sha256 -days 365 -nodes -subj '/CN=localhost'
 ```

 It is not recommended to use self-signed certificates in a production environment as this is considered insecure.

+There two server instances that are launched when running this crate, the ticket server and data block server.
+TLS is specified separately for both servers.

 #### Example requests